swiss-seismological-service/scrtdd/README.md

 1,CHGRIMS,2014-01-10T04:47:01.597023Z,0.100,0.100,Pg,CH,GRIMS,,HHR,manual
 1,IVMRGE,2014-01-10T04:46:58.219541Z,0.100,0.100,Pg,IV,MRGE,,HHR,manual
 ```

-Once those files are generated, we don't need to access the database anymore, so this format is quite fast to load.
+With this format it is possible to relocate events that are not stored in any SeisComP database, since all the origins information are contained in those files.

 Finally, the events to be relocated can also be stored in SeisComP XML format.
 Please refer to the official SeisComP  documentation of `scxmldump`, a very convenient tool for dumping events to XML file.